Jerry-Lees/bigscan/README.md

 ### Automated Installation

-The `install.sh` script handles all dependencies and setup:
+The `install.sh` script handles all dependencies and setup teh following options are available:

 ```bash
 # Full installation with testing